Jack London Square: Tenants and businesses

 KTVU (Channel 2), the Bay Area's Fox affiliate, has had studios at the Square since it began broadcasting on March 3, 1958, and the offices of the Port of Oakland are located there as well.
 The Square was also the temporary home of the Oakland Tribune from 1989 to 1996 after the newspaper was forced to abandon the landmark downtown Tribune Tower due to damage it sustained in the 1989 Loma Prieta earthquake.

-Other businesses at Jack London Square range from the Oakland Athletics team headquarters and software firm Navis LLC, to restaurants such as Farmhouse, Noka Ramon, Scott's Seafood and Yoshi's restaurant and jazz club.
+Other businesses at Jack London Square range from the Oakland Athletics team headquarters and software firm Navis LLC, to restaurants such as Farmhouse, Noka Ramen, Scott's Seafood and Yoshi's restaurant and jazz club.
 California Canoe & Kayak retail and kayak rental shop has been located in Jack London Square since 1993.

 Railways and transit

 A mainline railroad runs through the middle of Embarcadero West, with the train speed limit set at 15 mph (25 km/h).
 Trains served 16th Street station until earthquake damage in 1989; afterwards, that station was replaced in 1994 by the present-day Jack London Square station.
-The tracks running through Jack London Square are used by BNSF Railway, Capitol Corridor, Coast Starlight, San Joaquin, and Union Pacific Railroad.
+The tracks running through Jack London Square are used by BNSF and Union Pacific and Amtrak's Capitol Corridor, Coast Starlight and Gold Runner services.
 The trains share the road with automobiles, AC Transit buses, and pedestrians.
 A second Transbay Tube may include a BART station at the square.
 Another possibility is an aerial tramway to BART stations in downtown Oakland.